praw-dev/praw/docs/pages/writing_a_bot.rst

 >>> r.login()
 >>> already_done = [] # Ignore this for now

-The next step is the main loop, where we look at each of the subreddit in turn.
-For this tutorial we will implement a subset of the bot, that only look at the submissions in `r/learnpython <http://www.reddit.com/r/python>`_ to make the example code as clear as possible.
+The next step is the main loop, where we look at each of the subreddits in turn.
+For this tutorial we will implement a subset of the bot, which only looks at the submissions in `r/learnpython <http://www.reddit.com/r/python>`_ to make the example code as clear as possible.

 >>> while True:
 >>> subreddit = r.get_subreddit('learnpython')